tbud/x/README.md

 # bud

-Aim to build a light full stack framework.
+Aim to build a light full stack tools.